by Krystle Orlando October 11, 2020 6 min read

 Do you often find yourself looking for tasks you can (continue to) push off?
-How about that pile of undone to-dos still lurking on your desk?
+How about that untouched pile of things to do still lurking on your desk?

 Did you used to have the motivation and the stamina to get things done, but now you find yourself exhausted and barely able to get through the day?
 Or maybe you've been carrying around some extra weight you've tried to get rid of more times than you can remember.
 But no matter how many changes you make to your diet and how much exercise you do, you just can't seem to lose that stubborn body fat.
 It's like hitting a plateau before you've even begun.

-Serious fatigue and difficulty losing weight are two red flags that could indicate an imbalance in your thyroid health.
+Serious fatigue and difficulty losing weight are two common signs often associated with an imbalance in your thyroid function.

 Your thyroid is a butterfly-shaped gland in your neck that produces hormones responsible for regulating all of the metabolic processes in your body, from your digestive system to your circulation.